Alyssa2026/LTL-Web-Demo/README.md

     * clickMe takes in user's NL input, gets the OSM coordinates, and sends the coordiantes to the backend server where it is processed by the genProp() method
     * OSM API is integrated here
+    * Local storage is called here to locally store user inputs and the statement converted into a logical statement

 * HomePage.js creates homepage